Creating your Own Language Objects in Teneo

 Note that all these new LO consist of multiple words, and thus bear the suffix “MUL”.
 Because they are specific to our Longberry Baristas project, we decided to add the prefix “LONGBERRY” to each of them.
 This is common practise because it facilitates the retrieval and maintenance of such project-related language objects.
 For example, you can easily find them by typing “LONGBERRY_*” in the search interface.

 Use the language objects in an entity

-The next step is to create a new entity that uses the language objects we’ve just created.
+The next step is to create a new entity that uses the LO we’ve just created.

 1. In your main solution window, click on Entity in the ‘New’ section of the top ribbon.
 This will create a new entity.